-6 More than 6 hours nr 0dp Definition DG3: The number of properties affected by interruption than six hours' duration to supply which are unplanned (excluding overruns of planned and warned interrupting for those caused directly by third parties which should in line 14 (third party interruptions).
-It includes interruption which customers are notified less than 48 hours in account of the state of the stat ed, unwa ons) ex d be rep ptions f arned cept oorted Primary Purpose Confirming delivery of key outputs and service.
+6 More than 6 hours nr 0dp Definition DG3: The number of properties affected by interruptic than six hours' duration to supply which are unplanned (excluding overruns of planned and warned interruptif for those caused directly by third parties which should in line 14 (third party interruptions).
+It includes interruption which customers are notified less than 48 hours in accordance. ed, unwa ons) exe d be rep ptions fo arned cept oorted Primary Purpose Confirming delivery of key outputs and service.
 Processing rule Input Responsibility Comparative Efficiency & Performance Team

-7 More than 12 hours nr 0dp Definition DG3: The number of properties affected by interruption than twelve hours' duration to supply which are unpla- unwarned (excluding overruns of planned and warne- interruptions) except for those caused directly by third which should be reported in line 15 (third party interru- includes interruptions for which customers are notifie 48 hours in advance. inned, d d partie: uptions) s .
-It Primary Purpose Confirming delivery of key outputs and service.
-Processing rule Input Responsibility Comparative Efficiency & Performance Team
+7 More than 12 hours nr 0dp Definition DG3: The number of properties affected by interruptions of more than twelve hours' duration to supply which are unplanned, unwarned (excluding overruns of planned and warned interruptions) except for those caused directly by third parties which should be reported in line 15 (third party interruptions).
+It includes interruptions for which customers are notified less than 48 hours in advance.
+Primary Purpose Confirming delivery of key outputs and service.
+Processing rule Input Responsibility Comparative Efficiency & Performance Team •

-8 More than 24 hours nr 0dp Definition DG3: The number of properties affected by interruptions to water supplies of greater than 24 hours' duration which are unplanned, unwarned (excluding overruns of planned and warned interruptions) except for those caused directly by third parties which should be reported in line 16 (third party interruptions).
-It includes interruptions for which customers are notified less than 48 hours in advance. ned, s .
+8 More than 24 hours nr 0dp Definition DG3: The number of properties affected by interruptic supplies of greater than 24 hours' duration which are unwarned (excluding overruns of planned and warned interruptions) except for those caused directly by third which should be reported in line 16 (third party interruptions interruptions for which customers are notified 48 hours in advance. unpland d d parties uptions). ned, s .
 It Primary Purpose Confirming delivery of key outputs and service.
 Processing rule Input Responsibility Comparative Efficiency & Performance Team